 If applicable, the Association accepts biosketches from project collaborators.
 Collaborator biosketches should follow the NIH Biographical Sketch Format (5 page maximum).
 Applicants that do not have an NIH Biographical Sketch should use the automated NIH SciENcv utility to create one.
-The SciENcv tool is available through myNCBI at ncbi.nlm.nih.gov/sciencv.
+The SciENcv tool is available through myNCBI.